 6. HAVE SOME VALENTINE’S FUN AT EASTON FARM PARK

 Go on an adventure at Easton Farm Park near Woodbridge.
 During the half-term holidays, 11th – 19th February 2022, you will be able to see the newborn lambs, go on a stroll through the magical woodland and decorate a Valentine’s cookie along with plenty of other exciting activities for the whole family to enjoy.

 Pack your waterproofs just in case it’s wet and don’t worry if it’s cold outside though, inside there’s a cosy cafe to relax in with a cup of something warm.

 7. KENTWELL HALL

 Kentwell Hall is a timeless Manor House set in over 30 acres of stunning, family-friendly gardens and parkland, in the beautiful Suffolk village of Long Melford.
-This half-term you need to grab your wellies, and head off around the gardens, farm and woodland trails on a Wellie Walk.
-Look out for the signs that spring is on it’s way and discover some of Kentwell’s fun surprises along the route.
+This half-term you need to grab your wellies, and head off around the gardens, farm and woodland trails to see the snowdrops and other spring flowers coming into bloom.

 8. BE A JOCKEY AT THE NATIONAL HORSE RACING MUSEUM